thunder-project/thunder-registration/README.md

 model = algorithm.fit(data)
 ```

 The attribute `model.transformations` is a dictionary mapping image index to whatever transformation type was returned by the fitting.
-You can use the model to apply the estimated registration to the same or different data.
+You can apply the estimated registration to the same or different data.

 ```python
 registered = model.transform(data)